redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Version|v1.0.0
 Description|http://test-network-function.com/testcases/platform-alteration/boot-params tests that boot parameters are set through the MachineConfigOperator, and not set manually on the Node.
 Result Type|normative
 Suggested Remediation|Ensure that boot parameters are set directly through the MachineConfigOperator, or indirectly through the PerformanceAddonOperator.
 Boot parameters should not be changed directly through the Node, as OpenShift should manage the changes for you.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.2.13 and 5.2.14
+Exception Process|There is no documented exception process for this.
 #### hugepages-config

 Property|Description